Molagg92/AnasHouseCleaning/CapLog2.md

 `7:30` still researching.
 I think y services and my calendar can be one in the same.

 `8:30` Reaserch almost finished

+`9:30` sweet dude, I fiexed the Details route for employee.
+I getting pretty good at this.